 - safety concerns, for example, you've experienced domestic violence

-Based on your conversation, you can decide if you want this person to be your lawyer.
-Your lawyer should be someone you can work with and .
+Based on your conversation, you can decide if you want this person to be your lawyer or paralegal.
+Your lawyer or paralegal should be someone you can work with and .

-All the conversations you have with your lawyer, or a lawyer you're thinking of hiring, are confidential.
-This means the lawyer can't talk to anyone about what you have said without your permission.
+All the conversations you have with your lawyer or paralegal, or the person you're thinking of hiring, are confidential.
+This means the lawyer or paralegal can't talk to anyone about what you have said without your permission.